 Improved Access to Behavioral Health Resources

-This grant — funded in 2022 — is in use to equip Great Lakes Recovery Centers with a virtual platform called Care Convene to improve services and strengthen connections to care for people receiving treatment for substance use disorders in rural Upper Peninsula counties.
+This grant — funded in 2022 — equipped Great Lakes Recovery Centers with a virtual platform called Care Convene to improve services and strengthen connections to care for people receiving treatment for substance use disorders in rural Upper Peninsula counties.

-Great Lakes Recovery Centers have been working towards care, advancing implementation of this app since May 2023, and we’re especially intrigued to see how the intersection of technology and health care has the power to break down barriers, making recovery and the coordination of referral services more successfully accessible and achievable.
+Great Lakes Recovery Centers has been working towards advancing the implementation of this app since May 2023, and we’re especially intrigued to see how the intersection of technology and health care has the power to break down barriers, making recovery and the coordination of referral services more successfully accessible and achievable.

 Upper Peninsula Health Care Solutions (UPHCS)